idgregga7100/LMM_for_large_GWAS/README.md

 ### Scalability
 Runtime was recorded using the `--time` command which outputs CPU realtime, CPU user time, and CPU system time.
 To achieve the most holistic metric, we added user time and system time in our final analysis.

-Memory was recorded using the `--verbose` command which recorded the max CPU the job may occupy (aka max resident) in kilobytes.
+Memory was recorded using the `/usr/bin/time --verbose` command which recorded the max CPU the job may occupy (aka max resident) in kilobytes.
 These values were converted to gigabytes in the final analysis.

 ### Accuracy